 How Long Do Bananas Last?

 How long do bananas last?
 The shelf life of bananas is difficult to determine because there is no sell by date, use by date or best before date attached anywhere to bananas.
 For eat by date purposes we must use the date the bananas were purchased.
-Bananas are often referred to as "nature's perfect food” – they contain many essential vitamins and minerals, like potassium, and come neatly wrapped in their own protective container.
+Bananas are often referred to as "nature's perfect food" since they contain many essential vitamins and minerals, like potassium, and come neatly wrapped in their own protective container.
 For more on the health benefits of bananas, check banana health benefits.

-They can range from a bright green color to the perfect yellow to already developing a brown spotted skin in the grocery store and people have different preferences as to which stage is the perfectly ripe one.
+Bananas can range from a bright green color to the perfect yellow to already developing a brown spotted skin in the grocery store and people have different preferences as to which stage is the perfectly ripe one.

 |Fresh Bananas last for||2-7 Days||2-9 Days||2-3 Months|

-How to tell if bananas are bad, rotten or spoiled?
+How to tell if Bananas are bad, rotten or spoiled?

 Fresh bananas will first get brown spots and then get soft and turn completely brown and leak liquid when they have gone bad.
 If left out long enough they will eventually turn black and grow mold.
 Bananas are usually shipped green since they develop better color, texture, aroma and sweet taste after being harvested.
 Placing bananas near other fruit will cause the other fruits to also ripen faster.

-How to store bananas to extend their shelf life?
+How to store Bananas to extend their shelf life?

 If you find your bananas have turned brown, try our banana bread recipe.